-It's always nice when we manage to save money on our utility bills, but you should know there’s a way to do it when you aren’t even home.
+Everyone’s always looking to save money on their utility bills, but you should know there’s a way to do it when you aren’t even home.

 While at Home

-Pretty much whenever you're home, you want to enjoy a comfortable temperature.
-It's only natural to want your thermostat lower in the summer while you are in the house to make the most of the cool air.
+Pretty much whenever you're home, you want a nice range of pleasant temperatures.
+That’s why it’s best to set your thermostat lower in the summer while inside to appreciate the cool air.

-But the most energy-efficient temperatures for the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll keep cool while still lowering your monthly energy bill.
+But the ideal temperature for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you can stay cool while still lowering your monthly energy bill.

-When setting the temperature for when you are out of the house in summer, it’s extremely common to move the thermostat higher than normal.
+When it comes to setting the temperature for when you are out of the house in summer, it’s advantageous to set the thermostat higher than normal.

-If your home is in a shady spot in a cooler climate, you can set the temperature as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning system isn't working around the clock to cool an empty house.
+For some homes, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.

-To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
+For a full night's rest during summer weather, you want a temperature that's nice and cool.
 A good rule of thumb is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold while you're trying to sleep.
+There's less risk of getting too hot or too cold when you are trying to get some rest.

-- Install a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and idea of what comfortable is.
-They can lower the temperature while you are home or sleeping, while allowing it to warm up when no one is around.
+- Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and home environment.
+They can lower the temperature while you are home or sleeping, while allowing it to get a little warmer when no one is around.
 With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your Litchfield Park home is an effortless way to set the correct temperature whether you're at home or across the country.
+Scheduling smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

-- Upgrade your HVAC system: A new HVAC system saves money right from the start.
-With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
-Air conditioning installation in Litchfield Park is a breeze for experienced professionals.
+- Upgrade your HVAC system: Upgrading your HVAC system saves money right from the start.
+With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
+Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]

-- Stay on top of routine AC maintenance: Investing in or ignoring regular air conditioning maintenance in Litchfield Park can have a significant impact on your utility bills.
-With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
-More efficient operation reduces strain on the unit and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
+By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+More efficient operation reduces strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by keeping airflow as smooth and consistent as possible.
-When filters are clogged with dirt and debris, air conditioners have to work harder, and the added strain may impact the system’s life span and cause breakdowns.
+- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by helping air flow efficiently through your air conditioner.
+When filters are clogged with dirt and debris, air conditioners have to work harder, and the added strain may impact the system’s life span and result in breakdowns.

-- Check if you have enough insulation in the attic: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+- Confirm your attic is sufficiently insulated: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside over the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Review your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
-Watching for signs of leaks and sealing them can fix both of those problems.
+- Review your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+Checking your ductwork for leaks and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot in the long run.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+You should also check for any gaps around windows, doors and even outdoor fixtures.
+Taking the time to seal up any leaks now can help you save a lot in the long run.